-One last, but very important form of investment protection is bicycle insurance; not only to cover your financial investment, but to help cover the cost of injury and recovery in the event of an accident.
+One last, but very important form of investment protection is bicycle insurance; not only to cover your financial investment in case of damage or theft, but also to help cover the cost of injury and recovery in the event of an accident.

 Walking a 50 pound electric bike home is a lot less fun than hopping off once in a while to pump up a tire.
 Purchase a pump that fits your tube or tire type, or comes with an adapter.
 CO2 cartridges are fast and light weight, but once they’re spent, they’re done, and you can’t control the pressure as easily.
 Portable hand pumps with the pressure gauges are a great alternative, and are highly recommended.

-There are even solid tires that never require air.
+There are fluids that can be used to inflate tires, and there are even solid tires that never require air.
 However, be aware that solid bike tires tend to offer less comfort, and because of increased rigidity, can even bend rims and break spokes if you hit a hard angle at higher speeds.
 Air filled tires can be adjusted to handle weight and ride environment.
 Typically, lower tire pressure for soft terrain, and higher tire pressure for smooth hard pavement.

-Electric Bike Accessories to Keep A Hand On Things
+Electric Bike Accessories to Keep A Grip On Things

 Gloves are another important accessory that people often overlook.
-Hands are one of three contact points your body makes with the bike; your feet, your glutus maximus (rear end), and your hands.
-Wearing gloves is not just about protection in the event of a fall, or staying warm when riding.
+Hands are one of the most important of the three contact points your body makes with the bike; your feet, your gluteus maximus (rear end), and your hands.
+Wearing gloves isn’t just about protection in the event of a fall, or staying warm when riding.
 Padded gloves take a lot of the jar out of bumpy ride conditions, and a secure grip is worth its weight in gold.
-Like glasses, there are a wide variety of choices; and you can spend a fortune, or opt to stay within a more utilitarian price range.
+Like glasses, there are a wide variety of choices; so you can spend a fortune or opt to stay within a more utilitarian price range.